prashantpiyush/ai-projects/README.md

 Note: To make a move, first select a green coin and then select the position where you want to move it.
 Blue is opponent (bot).

 Note: Option1 - show empty board.
 Option2 - use Min-max for bot.
 Option3 - use Min-max with Alpha-beta for bot algorithm.
+Option4 - show statistics.

 ![](images/chekers_1.png?raw=true)
 ![](images/chekers_2.png?raw=true)